rschristopher/rschristopher.github.io/src/criticisms/bitcoin-not-perfect.md

 This is one of the most common themes of critique, especially when a critic is engaged in debate with a Bitcoiner.
 Once you see the pattern you'll see it everywhere.
-The critic simply claims a percieved weakness is more important and relevant than it actually is.
+The critic simply claims that a percieved weakness is more important and relevant than it actually is.
 Here are some of the most common examples of this strategy: